youpaw/snowcrash/level01/Resources/explain.md

 # level01 solution
 There are no files in home directory and no files beloning to user flag01.
-But there are also not many places in linux which available to current user and where password could be stored.
+But there are also not many places in linux which are available to current user and where password could be stored.
 Check the most obvious /etc/passwd.

     cat /etc/passwd | grep flag01
     flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash